 Place dough in a well-oiled bowl

-Cover with plastic and leave in a warm area for 1 hour or until its doubled in size
+Cover with plastic and leave in a warm area for 1 hour or until it is doubled in size

 Then punch lightly and place on a floured surface